mgutz/mapper/README.md

     mapper                      0m33.462s
     node-mysql                  0m49.919s

-The take away is `mysql-libmysqlclient` is a much faster driver than the widely used `mysql` driver.
-Mapper, which is based on `mysql-libmysqlclient` adds overhead but is still faster than raw `mysql` driver.
+The takeaway is `mysql-libmysqlclient` is a much faster driver than the widely used `mysql` driver.
+Mapper, which is based on `mysql-libmysqlclient` adds overhead yet outperforms the raw `mysql` driver.

 Most test runs show `mapper` performing around 30% better than `mysql` driver.